Registered Education Savings Plans (RESPs)

 A contract involving the promoter, the trustee and the subscriber would be acceptable as long as the contract clearly defines the duties and responsibilities of each party.
 The contract must state that the promoter is responsible for paying or causing to be paid the educational assistance payments and that a trust must be established to hold the assets of the RESP.

 2(c) A promoter has sent to the Canada Revenue Agency all the required documents for a proposed specimen ESP.
 The documents have been reviewed, the proposed specimen ESP has been approved and the promoter has received an approval number.
 What is the next step?

 The promoter can now start selling ESP contracts.
 In doing so, the promoter must ensure that the subscriber(s) fill out the proper application in relation to the chosen savings incentive (Canada Education Savings Grant (CESG), enhanced Canada Education Savings Grant, Canada Learning Bond (CLB) and/or Alberta Centennial Education Savings grant (ACES)).

 The promoter must wait until he has collected all the information necessary to register at least 150 contracts (under one or more specimens) before presenting a request for registration.
 Listing of contracts sold in 2001 or after must be submitted electronically to the Canada Education Savings Program (CESP).
 An electronic submission will be considered a request for registration.
 The CESP system will verify that the information is complete, validate the information and, if so, will acknowledge receipt of the information for registration purposes.
 We will send a letter one month later registering the contracts.
-For further information on electronic submission of listings for contracts sold in 2001 and later, please consult the Interface Transaction Standards for CESG System Release 4.2 published by the CESP at HRSDC.
-You can contact them at 1-888-276-3624 or write to them at firstname.lastname@example.org
+For further information on electronic submission of listings for contracts sold in 2001 and later, please consult the Interface Transaction Standards for CESG System Release 4.2 published by the CESP at Employment and Social Development Canada (ESDC).
+You can call them at 1-888-276-3624 or go to CESP for more information.

 2(d) How and when does the promoter submit the list?